GeekyAnts/geekymodel/README.md

 ## Open Questions

-- How would it work with
+- How would it work with offline first database which syncs later?